snapshot-labs/snapshot-strategies/src/strategies/arrakis-finance/README.md

 # arrakis-finance

-This strategy returns the underlying token balances for a given Arrakis Finance pool
+This strategy returns voters underlying token balance for a given Arrakis Finance pool

 ## Params